A UCMP/Caltrans collaboration

 This web feature will explore the geology and paleontology of the Fourth Bore.

-I. Geologic and tectonic history of the East Bay Hills
+I. The geologic and tectonic history of the East Bay Hills

 The continental shelf retreats eastward and what is now the East Bay becomes an ocean basin between 1500 and 1600 meters deep.
 Between 17 and 14 million years ago, clays, sands, the frustules (hard, porous cell walls) of diatoms, and the tests of foraminifers accumulate on the sea floor (the Claremont Formation).